 Types of FCC Broadcast Licenses.
 The FCC classifies each AM and FM radio station.
 An AM radio station operates on either a clear channel, regional channel or local channel.
 A clear channel serves wide areas, particularly at night.
 A regional channel serves primarily a principal population center and the contiguous rural areas.
 A local channel serves primarily a community and the suburban and rural areas immediately contiguous to it.
 AM radio stations are designated as Class A, Class B, Class C or Class D. Class A, B and C stations each operate unlimited time.
 Class A radio stations render primary and secondary service over an extended area.
 Class B stations render service only over a primary service area.
-Class C stations render service only over a primary service area that may be reduced as a consequence of interference.
-Class D stations operate either during daytime hours only, during limited times only, or unlimited time with low nighttime power.
+Class C stations operate either during daytime hours only, during limited times only, or unlimited time with low nighttime power.